-Cross cultural teams often generate frustrating management dilemmas.
-Cultural difference can create obstacle to effective teamwork.
+Cross-cultural teams often generate frustrating management dilemmas.
+Cultural differences can create an obstacle to effective teamwork.
 These may be subtle and difficult to recognize until significant damage has already been done.
-Authors of this article; interviews managers and members of multicultural teams from all over the world.
+Authors of this article; interview managers and members of multicultural teams from all over the world.

 - Token Teams: Teams in which only one member is from another culture.
 For example, a group of Japanese retailers and a British attorney, who are looking into the benefits and shortcomings of setting-up operations in Bermuda.